-Spindel/East Valley Ranch (East Branch of the Neversink): Design will be initiated in Fall of 2020, with the intentions of being ready for construction in summer 2022.
+The next large restoration project after Ladleton is Spindel/East Valley Ranch, unless the scheduled 2021 Neversink Stream Feature Inventory produces a higher priority streambank.
+Design will be initiated in Fall of 2021, with the intention of being ready for construction in summer 2023.

-Restoration of these sites meets dual goals of reducing 1) fine sediment contributing to turbidity, and 2) coarse sediment contributing to aggradation in downstream reaches nearby in population centers, which has both flood hazard mitigation and water quality benefit.
+Restoration of these sites meets dual goals of reducing 1) fine sediment contributing to turbidity, and 2) coarse sediment contributing to aggradation and stream instability in downstream reaches nearby in population centers, which has both flood hazard mitigation and water quality benefit.
 A focus has been placed on state of the science soil restoration at past and future restorations and vegetation at all sites will take several years efforts to significantly establish.

-Floodplain Management and Planning
+B. Floodplain Management and Planning

-Includes floodplain assessments; coordination with floodplain management efforts in the watershed; and outreach, education and technical assistance for floodplain management.
+Includes floodplain assessments; coordination with floodplain management effort in the watershed; and outreach, education and technical assistance for floodplain management.

-LOCAL FLOOD ANALYSIS (LFA) AND FLOODPLAIN ASSESSMENT RECOMMENDATIONS
+LOCAL FLOOD ANALYSIS AND FLOODPLAIN ASSESSMENT RECOMMENDATIONS